Skip to main content

 • Panic attacks

-Whether work is the cause of an employee’s anxiety or they have an existing anxiety disorder, reasonable adjustments should be made to support them.
+Whether work is the cause of an employee’s anxiety, or they have an existing anxiety disorder, reasonable adjustments should be made to support them.
 This could include a change of workstation if relevant (being close to a door or window can help stop anxious employees from feeling trapped or claustrophobic, for instance).
 Speaking directly to your employee to understand what adjustments they need is the best way to ensure they’re getting the support that’s right for them.

 Flexible working arrangements such as different working hours or allowing remote working can also help.
 It may also be beneficial to provide support in arranging counselling for employees and advice on how to cope with anxiety at work.